 Perceived Repeated Risk and the Allais Paradox, with Casey Lichtendahl.
 Revise and Resubmit at Theory and Decision.

 The Value of Flexibility in New Product Development: The Impact of Competition, with Janne Kettunen, Bert De Reyck and Zeger Degraeve.
-Revise and Resubmit at Production and Operations Management.
+Under Review.

 Work in Progress